-This $10 million dollar project will be completed by the end of 2017 and is built in thanks to the partnership between the City of Kissimmee, the Florida Department of Transportation/SunRail and Osceola County.
+This $10 million dollar project was completed on May 5, 2017 and was built in thanks to the partnership between the City of Kissimmee, the Florida Department of Transportation/SunRail and Osceola County.

-To view construction progress photos, please visit the Downtown Kissimmee Station Parking Garage webpage.
+To view construction progress and ribbon cutting ceremony photos, please visit the Downtown Kissimmee Station Parking Garage webpage.